salesforce-john-zz/InlineEditRelatedList/README.md

        src="https://raw.githubusercontent.com/afawcett/githubsfdeploy/master/src/main/webapp/resources/img/deploy.png">
 </a>

+## 3 Mar 2019

+The original creator of this Lighting Component is no longer sharing it publicly.
+This has been used for the Stratos Enterprise FSC implementation and documentation will be updated.

 ## 7 Jan 2019 Updates

 Updates were completed to allow dynamic functionality based on the object.
 So it should work with both cases and objects with a ‘Name’ field.